History and Demographics

 The Profitable Law FirmThe majority of lawyers had no intention of running a business when they decided to go to law school.
 But for most of them, especially managing partners and those in small and mid-sized firms, that’s exactly what they are doing – running a business.

 Law firms are profitable when they deliver quality legal services to their clients in a timely, efficient and cost-effective manner.
-In order to do so, each person within the firm contributes to the client service process in ways that best utilize their skills and abilities.
+To do so, each person within the firm contributes to the client service process in ways that best utilize their skills and abilities.
 For lawyers, this means doing what they’re educated and trained to do: practice law.

-The legal administrator contributes to client service and the firm’s bottom line by managing the business operations of the practice.
-Successful legal administrators create processes and procedures that are needed for the firm to operate at peak efficiency — and its highest level of profitability.
+The legal management professional contributes to client service and the firm’s bottom line by managing the business operations of the practice.
+Successful legal management professionals create processes and procedures that are needed for the firm to operate at peak efficiency — and its highest level of profitability.
 They bring professional management techniques to the professional practice of law.

 Our AssociationSince 1971, ALA has been serving the unique needs of legal management professionals.
 In fact, ALA's overall mission is to improve the quality of legal management and promote and enhance the competence and professionalism of legal administrators.

-ALA recognizes that its members' needs can be addressed at a number of levels.
-At the international level, ALA provides a number of resources - many of which facilitate member education and direct interaction with business partners in the industry.
+ALA recognizes that its members' needs can be addressed at many levels.
+At the international level, ALA provides serveral resources - many of which facilitate member education and direct interaction with business partners in the industry.
 The Annual Conference & Expo, one of the premier events for anyone involved in legal management, provides many opportunities for establishing one-to-one relationships between business partners and administrators.

 Other resources also play a part and offer business partners communication opportunities: